olafz/percona-clustercheck/README.md

     zope        9673/tcp    # ...

 Clustercheck will now listen on port 9200 after xinetd restart, and HAproxy is ready to check MySQL via HTTP poort 9200.

+## Setup with shell return values ##
+If you do not want to use the setup with xinetd, you can also execute `clustercheck` on the commandline and check for the return value.

+In case of a synced node:
+    # /usr/bin/clustercheck > /dev/null
+    # echo $?
+    0

+In case of an un-synced node:
+    # /usr/bin/clustercheck > /dev/null
+    # echo $?
+    1

+You can use this return value with monitoring tools like Zabbix or Zenoss.

 ## Options ##
 The clustercheck script contains a couple of variables and options.